Skip to main content

 Does LTWD have enough water for future growth?

 Yes.
 The developer of Barefoot Lakes dedicated enough water for the Barefoot Lakes customers, just like LTWD requires all developers to do for new communities.
 Barefoot Lakes currently includes approximately 1,200 residential and commercial taps, and is expected to grow to 3,800 at full build-out.
 The water rights dedicated by the Barefoot Lakes developer meet the projected demand at full build-out when it includes the treatment of the reuse of the Windy Gap water.
 The water that makes the Barefoot Lakes community’s water supply whole is already in place – it is the treatment of that water that needs to be secured, along with construction of the infrastructure to get it to LTWD in order to accommodate future demand.
-That’s why participating in the St. Vrain Water Treatment Plant expansion—or planning for alternatives—is critical.
+That’s why securing additional treatment capacity that is located closer to the St. Vrain River than the Carter Lake Filter Plant is, and completing the necessary infrastructure improvements is critical.

 Is LTWD using water meant for other neighborhoods?